awsdocs/aws-doc-sdk-examples/resources/cdk/photo_asset_manager/SPECIFICATION.md

 ### ⭐ LabelsFn

-1. Load the `Label` and Count columns from the LabelsTable.
+1. Load the `Label` and `Count` columns from the LabelsTable.
 2. Return a JSON document with a single object.
 The top level object has one property key for each label.
-Each key has a value of an object with a single property, “count”, whose value is the numeric count of images matching that label.
+Each key has a value of an object with a single property `count` whose value is the numeric count of images matching that label.

 ### ⭐ PrepareDownloadFn